Breaking Points: How a Type 1 and a Type 7 Built Media's Most Unlikely Partnership

 What Happens When They Disagree

 This is the fascinating part.
-They disagree constantly—on immigration, on military intervention, on identity politics, on the proper role of government.
+They’ve disagreed publicly on issues including immigration, foreign policy, and culture-war questions.
 Ball has said they’ve “debated fiercely” on air.
 But the disagreements don’t destroy the show.
 They are the show.

 Here’s why the 1-7 dynamic handles disagreement differently than most political pairings: